Canada

 Canada’s international public climate finance contribution is rated “Highly insufficient.”

 In June 2021, Canada announced a doubling of its climate finance commitment to CAD 5.3bn over the next five years (Government of Canada, 2021d).
-The support will cover mitigation, adaptation and loss and damage measures, though the entire CAD 5.3bn has not yet been allocated (Government of Canada, 2022c).
-Canada is increasing the portion of grant funding from 30 to 40%.
-In 2015, Canada committed to CAD 2.65bn over five years.
-While the doubling of climate finance is a positive, its CAT climate finance rating is still ‘Highly insufficient’ as its contributions to date (OECD, 2022) have been low compared to its fair share.
+The support will cover mitigation, adaptation and loss and damage measures (Government of Canada, 2022d).
+While the doubling of future climate finance commitments is a positive, Canada’s CAT climate finance rating is still “Highly insufficient” as its contributions to date (OECD, 2022) have been low compared to its fair share.
 The CAT weighs absolute contributions the highest amongst the four elements we assess.

 Canada remains committed to the collective goal of USD 100bn a year in climate finance for developing countries through 2025.
 However, the USD 100bn goal on its own is insufficient in the period post-2020.

-Canada is making progress on reducing support for fossil fuel development abroad, but has not yet phased out support completely, nor does it look likely that it will eliminate support entirely by 2030.
+Canada is making progress on reducing support for fossil fuel development abroad, but a complete phase-out by 2030 looks unlikely.

 To improve its rating, Canada needs to stop funding fossil fuel overseas completely and accelerate commitments to increase climate finance.